vizui/designpatterns/docs/content/patterns/components/alerts.md

 [pattern]
 ### System alerts

-System alerts aren't placed in relation with any particular context and float in one in a corner of the screen.
+System alerts aren't placed in relation with any particular context and float in one corner of the screen (usually the top right).

+__When to use:__
+- An event has occurred __unrelated to any user interaction__
+- There __is no__ related element/form to attach the alert to

+__Types:__
+- __Info__ alerts can be used for general messages that aren't particularly critical
+- __Success__ alerts can be used for positive messages that don't have a context to associate it with
+- __Warning__ alerts can be used for messages that likely require attention
+- __Danger__ alerts can be used for critical messages that require immediate attention

 [preview]
 <div style="max-width: 400px; margin-bottom: 20px;">